doughodson/ai-test/README.md

 AI-Test
 =======

 Breeding ground for examples on how to interface C++ to Soar, Lua and Clips.
-This include several real-evaluate-print-loop (REPL) examples.
+This include several Read-Evaluate-Print-Loop-based (REPL) examples.

 Directories
 -----------

 * 3rdparty: contains include files and libraries for 3rd party dependencies.
 Soar library has been manually placed here, the lua and clips library are compiled.

-* build: Run make.bat in build/premake directory to create Visual Studio/C++ project and solution files.
+* build: run make.bat in build/premake directory to create Visual Studio/C++ project and solution files.

-* docs: collected documentation
+* docs: documentation of interest

 * packages: contains related packages/libraries of interest.

-* clips-repl: REPL for clips
+* clips-repl: stock REPL included with distribution

-* lua-luac: lua compiler (i.e., luac)
+* lua-luac: stock lua compiler (i.e., luac) included with distribution

-* lua-repl: REPL included with stock lua distribution
+* lua-repl: stock REPL included with distribution

-* lua-repl2: very simple REPL for lua
+* lua-repl2: simple and dumb REPL

-* lua-repl3: REPL for lua with extensions
+* lua-repl3: lua REPL extensioned with some custom C functions

-* lua-test1: example of extending Lua with Luna
+* lua-test1: example of extending Lua with a C++ class using Luna

 * soar-test1: test program that exercises C++ to interation with soar.
-It causes soar to spawn agents and associated debuggers.
+It causes soar to spawn agents with associated debuggers.

 Notes
 ------